cf-toolsuite/cf-butler/tests/README.md

 * `delete-space.sh`
 * `setup.sh`
 * `teardown.sh`
-* one or more application policy variant json files
+* one or more policy variant json files